 Most fires in the home can be prevented by taking some basic and common-sense precautions.
 This information can help you check your home for anything that could cause a fire.
 You can then take the necessary actions to protect your home and the people who live in it.

 The easiest way to protect your home and family from fire is with a smoke alarm.
-You may need more than one and should test them regularly to make sure they are working.
+In most cases there will be several throughout your home and you should test them regularly to make sure they are working.
 It could save your life.
 Please contact a member of staff if you believe your alarms are not working.

 Over half of home fires are caused by cooking accidents.
 There are a number of things you can do to help prevent a fire in your kitchen.